-A sacred place for thousands of years, the Aix-en-Provence cathedral has become a religious landmark in the region.
-The imposing church features large proportions combining three styles of architecture (Romanesque, Gothic and Baroque) with a few elements taken from the Roman era.
-Today, Aix cathedral is listed as a national monument and its location in the Old Town makes it one of the most visited sites in the Provençal town.
+A sacred place for thousands of years, the Aix-en-Provence cathedral has become a religious landmark in Provence.
+The imposing church combines three architectural styles (Romanesque, Gothic and Baroque), due to the many alterations it has undergone over the centuries.
+Today, Aix cathedral is a national monument that is one of the most visited sites in Aix.

 There were several interruptions during the construction, due to wars, plagues and lack of finance, which explains the combination of different architectural styles which make up Aix Cathedral as we know it today:

 - Roman in the baptistery and its eight antique columns (5th or 6th century);

 - Romanesque in the south side aisle (from the 11th century) where massive and regular stones originate from the missing Roman Forum;